andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatype.md

 ## Dictionary

 The datatype Dictionary creates a 1 to 1 mapping between keys and values.
 So instead of using an index, the values are uniquely identified by their key.
 A value can be any datatype.
-A key has to be unique (every key can only exist once) and not [[#Mutable|mutable]].
+A key has to be unique (every key can only exist once) and [[#Mutable|immutable]].
 The dictionary elements are within curly brackets `{}` and separated by commas `,`.
 One element is a combination of a key and a value separated by a colon `:` like this `key:value`.

 ```python
 {"a": 1, "c": "5"} {} {1: "test", "1": 123, "a": 1, (1,2): 1}